LerdXpress/SmartHouse-Blocklist/README.md

 **Smart Homes, No Surveillance**

-The SmartHouse-Blocklist is a carefully curated, zero-breakage DNS privacy solution for every smart device in your home—smart TVs, appliances, lights, thermostats, speakers, cameras, lawn robots, vehicles, etc.
+The SmartHouse-Blocklist is a carefully curated, zero-breakage DNS privacy solution for every smart device in your home.
+Smart TVs, appliances, lights, thermostats, speakers, cameras, lawn robots, vehicles, etc.

 **Why choose SmartHouse-Blocklist?**